lgants/flatiron-final-react/README.md

 # CollaboWrite

-## Our story is a collaborative book writing platform.
+## A collaborative, social book writing platform.

 A user can create a book with chapters and then other users can contribute snippets to write a chapter.